Zenhayevsky/Python-Flask/README.md

 # PythonFlask

-Project developed for the study of the python Flask library
+Project developed for the study of the python Flask library.

 ## 🚀 Preparing the environment